morficus/graphqlviz-schema-merge/README.md

 # GraphQL Schema Visualizer

 A combination of tools to help visualize your GraphQL schema.
-It assumes you have split your schema in to smaller, modular pieces (look at the [schema-modules](./schema-modules) direcotry)
+It assumes you have split your schema in to smaller, modular pieces (look at the [schema-modules](./schema-modules) directory).

 ## Getting started
 Once you install Node.js, just run `npm install` to grab all dependencies.